Fotocredit: Soheil Honarmand

 The Klapperfeld

-At the Klapperfeld, the violent experiences of deportation and detention become tangible.
-The history of the prison, from its construction at the end of the 19th century to its end of use as such in 2002, is also made tangible.
-Since 2009, the Klapperfeld has been a self-organised cultural centre.
-Among other things, the initiative »Faites votre jeu!« works on the history as well as its significance for the present.
-It also enables access to this place for a broad public through exhibitions.
+At this place, the Klapperfeld, the violent experience of deportation detention becomes tangible.
+The history of the prison from its construction at the end of the 19th century to the end of its use as such in 2002.
+Since 2009, the Klapperfeld has been a self-managed cultural center.
+The »Faites votre jeu!« initiative is working on the history and its significance for the present, among other things, and is making the site accessible to a broad public through exhibitions.
 Kathy from the »Arbeitskreis 2.
-Stock im Klapperfeld« gives an insight into the contradictions and simultaneities of the place:
+Stock at Klapperfeld« gives an insight into the contradictions and simultaneities of the place:

-Doro and Thorsten from »community for all« refer to current German deportation policy, which manifests itself for example in the deportation detention centre in Darmstadt: What does detention do to those affected?
-What criticism and room for manoeuvre are there?
+Doro and Thorsten from »community for all« make the connection to current German deportation policy, which can be seen, for example, in the Darmstadt deportation detention center: What does detention do to those affected?
+What criticism and scope for action are there?

 read more

 The Klapperfeld police prison was built in 1886.
-Since then, many different phases of use can be identified.
-From the 1980s until the building was closed in 2002, deportation prisoners were detained here.
-Since 2009, the Klapperfeld has been home to the initiative »Faites votre jeu!«, which has taken on the historical-political examination of the building.
+Since then, there have been many different phases of use.
+From the 1980s until the building was closed in 2002, prisoners awaiting deportation were detained here.
+Since 2009, the Klapperfeld has been home to the »Faites votre jeu!« initiative, which has taken on the historical-political examination of the building.
 The rooms are self-managed and used non-commercially for critical, political, artistic and cultural work.
-The exhibition »Out of here – Inscriptions of people in police custody and immigration detention in Klapperfeld prison – 1955–2002″ approaches the use of the prison in the last decades before its closure.
-The numerous inscriptions tell the stories of the detainees and make clear how important it is to remember and come to terms with such a place in the heart of Frankfurt.
+The exhibition RAUS VON HIER.
+Inscriptions by prisoners in deportation detention and police custody in Klapperfeld 1955–2002 takes a closer look at the use of the prison in the last decades before its closure.
+The numerous inscriptions tell the stories of the detainees and illustrate the importance of political remembrance and coming to terms with the history of such a place in the heart of Frankfurt.

-What belongs to the past in Klapperfeld is still a reality in other places in Hesse: detention pending deportation still exists.
-As an administrative measure, it is not ordered because of a criminal offence, but serves solely to secure or prepare the deportation of so-called »foreigners who are obliged to leave the country«.
-Because the European Court of Justice has prohibited the use of detention pending deportation in prisons since 2014, several detention centres for deportees have been opened at the level of the Länder.
-The detention centre for deportation (AHE) Darmstadt-Eberstadt has been in operation since March 2018 and was expanded at the end of 2020.
+What is a thing of the past in Klapperfeld is still a reality in other places in Hesse: detention pending deportation still exists.
+As an administrative measure, it is not ordered on the basis of a criminal offense, but serves solely to secure or prepare the deportation of so-called »foreigners obliged to leave the country«.
+As the European Court of Justice has prohibited detention pending deportation from being carried out in prisons since 2014, several detention pending deportation facilities have been put into operation at federal state level.
+The Darmstadt-Eberstadt facility for detention pending deportation (AHE) has been in operation since March 2018 and was expanded at the end of 2020.

 The authority for foreigners